Where: Victorian high country—Wangaratta, Bright, Dargo, Bairnsdale

 Terrain: very hilly

 Surface: everything from sealed road to rocky/muddy tracks.
 Rough and steep sections.
-Can be done on a gravel-type bike, though some may prefer a MTB.
+Can be done on a gravel-type bike, though you will probably have to push at times.
+Some may prefer a MTB.
 Wide tyres will help.

 What: high mountains, pretty rural areas, beautiful forest, gourmet regions